Funny March Madness Bracket Names For The 2019 NCAA Tournament: Names To Make Your Co-Workers Chuckle

 - Church of Bracketology

 If you’re going this route, it’s best not to pick a March Madness bracket name that’s overdone.
-To help figure out which puns are getting old and tired and which puns are still sharp, Salon runs down which bracket names are done to death and also not all that creative (Upset City was the most popular of all custom-named brackets, so that would be one to avoid).
+To help figure out which puns are getting old and tired and which puns are still sharp, Salon is here to help.
+The media outlet runs down which bracket names are done to death, and which names are not all that creative.
+Upset City was the most popular of all custom-named brackets, so that would likely be one to avoid.

 The report also noted that the incredibly specific NCAA Tournament bracket names, ones referencing players and coaches, are usually lost on co-workers who may or may not know any names of players or coaches.
-So while you may be tempted to come up with a play on words for Duke star Zion Williamson — and there are a lot of possibilities, like Mount Zion or Zion Will-I-Win or even To Infinity and Zion’d — it’s often better and more effective to find one that everyone can appreciate.
+So while you may be tempted to come up with a play on words for Duke star Zion Williamson — and there are a lot of possibilities, like Mount Zion, or Zion Will-I-Win, or even To Infinity and Zion’d — it’s often better and more effective to find one that everyone can appreciate.
 The bracket names above are a good start, or maybe try a pun based on the place you work.

 The 2019 NCAA Tournament bracket has finally been revealed.
 Use the madness machine to create your bracket before you enter your office pool https://t.co/Og71xTeOH0